SFTtech/openage/doc/ideas/gameplay.md

  - tournament settings (SQ/MQ, etc.) are stored in a container (importable file/or directly in the server environment depending on the architecture of the multiplayer)

    - the container stores direct link to download maps from an OpenAge community servers for this tournament (no p2p-sharing of maps with different versions anymore, still possible in private games)

    - container will contain also the drafting, which will become static during ongoing tournament
      - before the tournament the civ, team and map-drafting is handled directly by the community server and stores information inside the container
      - admin changes still possible for special use cases
    - when starting the tournament every player will download the important information from their pre-chosen and fixed parts and everything will be pre-configured and grey (if no spontaneous changes are allowed)

    - this brings the possibility to bring all the systems taking part in the tournament to one comparable and static setup (no admin RE because of forgotten MQ anymore)

    - everything regarding the tournament (replays, civdrafts, etc.) should be stored in this container after the event (so you could easily import it into your OpenAge and replay games -> also see 2.
 Spectating/Casting-Mode)

  - as an organiser of a tournament you should have the possibility to manage the whole tournament inside the OpenAge platform (not: making promo there, drafting here, hosting matches there, and so on)

    - also the possibility to directly invite a player from your OpenAge-account based on characteristics (like direct-invites for 1v1-Top15 Ladder-Tournament or Teamgames)
      - teams can connect their accounts to real clans reaching together a team elo depending on the combination of actual players (TatoH + DauT + TheViper > TatoH + DauT + Slam)

  - make it easier to qualify for your tournament (e.g. as a potential player -> Open "Tournaments" in multiplayer menu -> open "Qualifiers" -> Play games with fixed tournament settings -> maybe qualify for Tournament)

  - After clicking on the Tournament-Menu-Item you could have an overview of upcoming and open tournaments, with a calendar view of the next tournaments, a timeplan, the brackets and maybe even the possibility to one-click-spectate a Live-Tournament if you want (see 2.
 Spectating/Casting-Mode)

  - depending on the architecture of the multiplayer it could be even possible to spare out all that client modeling and just integrate an basic in-game browser which connects just to an OpenAge-community-server and from there you could manage everything.
 To play a game the user could just click on a link from the game browser which gives data to an internal protocol like openage://<game-id>/<foo>/<bar>/<link-to-settings-file>/<...>

-   - this would make the client thinner
+     - this would result in a thinner client
      - but: taking too much multiplayer features out of the client leaves it helpless for private matches -> thin grade

 ### Spectating/Casting